Carloto/ai-uel-2020/README.md

 # ai-uel-2020
-Repository for the artificial intelligence course
+Repository for the artificial intelligence course.